Student Mail and Packages processes mail and packages for residential students.

 - United States Postal Service (USPS) does NOT deliver mail or packages to our university.
 Deliver confirmations via USPS are to inform you that your mail and/or package has been delivered to our local North Dartmouth Post Office branch.
 Our mail clerks go to our local post office branch 3 times a day to pick up.
 At each pick up, our mail clerks bring back all the university mail and packages that the post office releases to them.

-- Please Wait for your Umass mail or package arrival email notification.
+- Please wait for your UMASSD mail or package arrival email notification.

 Hours of Operation